etiennerev1222/orchestrai-hackathon-ADK/README.md

 * **Front End**: React served from Firebase Hosting.

 * **Asynchronous Task Handling**: Extensive use of `asyncio`.
-* **Environment Manager**: Creates and manages isolated Kubernetes pods to run the generated code.
+* **Environment Manager**: Creates and manages isolated execution environments.
+On Kubernetes it spawns pods, but locally you can set `ENV_MANAGER_BACKEND=docker` to use a single Docker container.
 A dedicated API allows deleting a pod via `DELETE /api/environments/{env_id}`.

 ## ☁️ Cloud Infrastructure Overview